nerdexam

 2V0-622D · Question #128

-The correct answer is B: If necessary, DPM powers on hosts from standby mode to maintain failover needs..
+The correct answer is B. If necessary, DPM powers on hosts from standby mode to maintain failover needs.
+E. DPM does not place hosts in standby mode if doing so would violate failover requirements..
 DPM integrates with vSphere HA Admission Control by respecting failover capacity requirements - it will not consolidate workloads onto fewer hosts if doing so would reduce failover capacity below the configured threshold, and it will power hosts back on if failover capacity drops

 Question